-- L. In a large family child care home, direct supervision must be maintained at all times during the hours of operation. - M. In addition to the number of staff required to meet staff-to-child ratios, if there are more than six preschoolers participating on field trips away from the large family child care home, there must be one additional adult present per each six preschoolers, or any fraction thereof, to provide direct supervision to the children.
-If some children remain in the home, the adult supervision staff-to-child ratios as required in Section 402.302(7), F.S., shall apply and must be maintained.
-In addition, one staff member on the field trip and one staff member remaining on the premises with children must have a valid and current certificate(s) of course completion for infant and child cardiopulmonary resuscitation (CPR) procedures and first aid training.
+- M. In a large family child care home, direct supervision must be maintained at all times during the hours of operation. - N. In addition to the number of child care personnel required to meet staff-to-child ratios, if there are more than six preschoolers participating on field trips away from the large family child care home, there must be one additional adult present per each six preschoolers, or any fraction thereof, to provide direct supervision to the children.
+If some children remain in the home, the adult supervision staff-to-child ratios as required in section 402.302(8), F.S., shall apply and must be maintained.
+In addition, one child care personnel on the field trip and one child care personnel remaining on the premises with children must have a valid and current certificate(s) of course completion for pediatric cardiopulmonary resuscitation (CPR) procedures and first aid training.
 At no time shall the total number of children exceed the capacity as defined in Section 402.302(8), F.S.